-1 I mean, another specialty where this sort of case might 2 occur is orthopaedics, where they are doing hips and knees day in and day out.
-Of course, they will have 3 some patients who have high cardiac risk, and what you 4 5 need is a nurse-led clinic and then those patients are 15:04 filtered out and sent for a cardiovascular assessment.
-6 7 It wouldn't be unusual for the cardiologist to say, 8 listen, you can't operate on this patient, his heart is not good enough; if you operate, he won't survive.
-9 10 15:05 11 But then, in this patient's case his quality of life was terrible because of the stents.
-You can see the 12 13 dilemma that Mr. O'Brien was faced with.
-14 127 Q. We've seen another patient -- Mr. O'Brien wasn't 15 the surgeon -- but there was a failure to 15:05 16 preoperatively assess the patient and, in particular, a failure to conduct a midstream urine test before 17 18 a procedure crossing the mucosa in association with 19 stent replacement.
+1 I mean, another specialty where this sort of case might 2 occur is orthopaedics, where they are doing hips and 3 knees day in and day out.
+Of course, they will have 4 some patients who have high cardiac risk, and what you 5 need is a nurse-led clinic and then those patients are 15:04 6 filtered out and sent for a cardiovascular assessment.
+7 It wouldn't be unusual for the cardiologist to say, 8 listen, you can't operate on this patient, his heart is 9 not good enough; if you operate, he won't survive.
+10 15:05 11 But then, in this patient's case his quality of life 12 was terrible because of the stents.
+You can see the 13 dilemma that Mr. O'Brien was faced with.
+14 127 Q. Yes.
+We've seen another patient Mr. O'Brien wasn't 15 the surgeon but there was a failure to 15:05 16 preoperatively assess the patient and, in particular, 17 a failure to conduct a midstream urine test before 18 a procedure crossing the mucosa in association with 19 stent replacement.
 So, it's a problem that's not 20 unknown within This Trust.
-You think the solution is 15:06 in dedicating a particular member of staff, perhaps 21 a nurse, to ensure that that check is done in every 22 case?
-23 24 Yes.
-A nurse-led preoperative clinic do a safety check Α.

-A. Yes.
-A nurse-led preoperative clinic do a safety check before even quite minor surgery, and a urine culture done for patients, and a cardiac review organised by a consultant cardiologist, if necessary.
+You think the solution is 15:06 21 in dedicating a particular member of staff, perhaps 22 a nurse, to ensure that that check is done in every 23 case?
+24 Α. Yes.
+A nurse-led preoperative clinic do a safety check 25 before even quite minor surgery, and a urine culture 15:06 26 done for patients, and a cardiac review organised by 27 a consultant cardiologist, if necessary.
 28 128 Q. Okay.
-Well, that's all the questions that I have for you, Prof. Kirby.
-I'm going to hand you over to the
+Well, that's all the questions that I have for 29 you Prof Kirby I'm going to hand you over to the